Southwick House

 Southwick House is a Grade II listed 19th-century manor house of the Southwick Estate in Hampshire, England, about 5 mi north of Portsmouth.
-It is home to the Defence School of Policing and Guarding, and related military police capabilities.
+It is home to the Defence School of Policing and Guarding and related military police capabilities.

 History

 Early history

-The house was built in 1800 in the late Georgian style, to replace Southwick Park house.
-The three-storey house is distinct for its two-storey foyer lit from a cupola, and a series of elliptical rooms.
-A semi-circular portico is centered on the house's colonnade of paired Ionic columns.
+The house was built in 1800 in the late Georgian style to replace Southwick Park house.
+The three-storey house is distinct for its two-storey foyer lit from a cupola and a series of elliptical rooms.
+A semi-circular portico is centred on the house's colonnade of paired Ionic columns.

 World War II

 The house became important during World War II.
-In 1940, the estate owners allowed the Royal Navy to use the house to accommodate overnight pupils of the Royal Navy School of Navigation, HMS Dryad, which was based in Portsmouth Naval Dockyard.
+In 1940 the estate owners allowed the Royal Navy to use the house to accommodate overnight pupils of the Royal Navy School of Navigation, HMS Dryad, which was based in Portsmouth Naval Dockyard.
 In 1941, after heavy bombing of the dockyard, the house was requisitioned and became the new home of HMS Dryad.